 Freedom of Information Act (FOIA) Requests

-Before you consider submitting a FOIA request, please know that most of our information is available to you right away; either in person, by mail, fax or email.
+Before you consider submitting a Freedom of Information Act (FOIA) request, please know that most of our information is available to you right away; either in person, by mail, fax or email.
 There is no need to go through the formality of a FOIA request.
 Please review the categories below.
-If you do not find the information you are seeking, call the Recorder’s Office at 847.377.2575, before preparing your FOIA request.
+If you do not find the information you are seeking, call the Recording Division of the Lake County Clerk's Office at 847-377-2575, before preparing your FOIA request.
 All land records are open to the public and are accessible and available to you immediately.
 It is our goal to provide you the needed information without having to file a FOIA request.

-If you still wish to file a FOIA request, please call the Recorder’s FOIA officer, Michelle McPherson at 847.377.2575.
+If you still wish to file a FOIA request, please call the Lake County Clerk's Office Recording Division FOIA officer, Michelle McPherson at 847-377-2575.

-The Recorder of Deeds Office is authorized by the Recorder section of the Counties Code as described in the Illinois Statutes.
-(55 ILCS 5/3)
+The Lake County Clerk's Office is authorized by the Recorder section of the Counties Code as described in the Illinois Statutes.
+(55 ILCS 5/3).

-The office has records of nearly seven million documents, containing over 24 million pages.
+The office has records of over seven million documents, containing over 28.5 million pages.

-The Recorder of Deeds Office has budget responsibilities for three separate funds.
+The Recording Division of the Lake County Clerk's Office has budget responsibilities for three separate funds.
 The total of the various fund collections over the past five years have averaged over $10 million annually, of which approximately $4 million is passed along to the state each year.

-The county ordinance and resolution have been recorded as document number 6587766.
+The county ordinance and resolution (PDF) have been recorded as document number 6587766.

 For prompt service, we recommend that you place the order by phone or email and avoid the formality of a FOIA request.
 This allows our staff to fill your order immediately, rather than waiting for the FOIA officer to prepare an official response.
 FOIA requests take up to five days while most orders enjoy same day service.

-Land Records are exempt from the FOIA records fee structure.
-Copy fees are $1.00 per page regardless of their status as orders or FOIA requests.
+Land records are exempt from the FOIA records fee structure.
+Copy fees are $1 per page regardless of their status as orders or FOIA requests.

-One of the most important duties of the Recorder of Deeds office is the recording and safekeeping of veteran’s discharge papers.
-For privacy protection, these documents are not available to the public.
+One of the most important duties of the Lake County Clerk's Office is the recording and safekeeping of veteran's military service discharge papers.
+Only the veteran or their designated representative may obtain copies of these documents.
+For privacy protection, these documents are not available to the general public per Public Act 093-0468.